State flag

 By joining the network, you will be the first to be notified via email with the latest flag protocol for special occasions such as Anzac Day, or on occasions when flags should be half-mast.

-For further information about flying the flags, email Protocol NSW at the Premier's Department.
+To subscribe to the NSW Flag Network or further information about flying flags or flag protocols, email Protocol NSW at the Premier's Department.

 Flying the flag